All Episodes

 It's not rocket science.

-Why does the regime want to raise the minimum wage?
+Whatever happened to being liberated from having to work, why does the regime want to raise the minimum wage?

-I thought what was cool and hip now was not working, you know, being freed up from job lock.
+I thought what was cool in HIP now was not working, you know, being freed up from job lock so you could be a poet or an artist and still have your freaking health care.

-So why all of a sudden now they care about the minimum wage being raised?
+So why all of a sudden, now they care about the minimum wage being raised?

 That's all this is.

-This is I love this.
+I love this.

 I want to be clear that our analysis of the effects of an increase in the minimum wage is completely consistent with the latest thinking in the economics profession.